yne/dzr/README.md

 - `dialog` for TUI
 - `openssl` (or `openssl-tool` in Android) for track decryption

+## Compatibility

+- Linux and {Free,Open}BSD
+- Android (using [Termux](https://termux.com/) from F-droid)
+- Window 10 (running dzr as CGI server from WSL and browsing http://127.0.0.1:8000 from Windows)

 ## Install

 ### From the AUR (Arch Linux)